-Subchapter III, Paragraph 3544(b), states "Each agency shall develop, document, and implement an agency-wide information security program...to provide information security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source, that includes establishing a process for planning, implementing, evaluating, and documenting remedial action to address any deficiencies in the information security policies, procedures, and practices of the agency."
+Subchapter III, Paragraph 3544(b), states "Each agency shall develop, document, and implement an agency-wide information security program...to provide information security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source, that includes-

+- (6) establishing a process for planning, implementing, evaluating, and documenting remedial action to address any deficiencies in the information security policies, procedures, and practices of the agency. - (8) plans and procedures to ensure continuity of operations for information systems that support the operations and assets of the agency."